n1ru4l/graphql-live-query/README.md

 On the server we have a live query invalidation mechanism that is used for determining which queries have become stale, and thus need to be rescheduled for execution.
 In the future we might event be able to only re-execute partial subtrees of a query operation.

-### How does the server know the underlying data has changed?
+### How does the server know the underlying data of a query operation has changed?

-The reference live query store implementation must be notified once a resource becomes stale.
+The reference `InMemoryLiveQueryStore` implementation uses an [ad hoc resource tracker](https://github.com/n1ru4l/graphql-live-query/tree/main/packages/in-memory-live-query-store/src/ResourceTracker.ts#L10), where an operation subscribes to the specific topics computed out of the query and resolved resources during the latest query execution.

-A resource (in terms of the reference implementation) is described by a root query field schema coordinate (such as `Query.viewer` or `Query.users`), but also by a resource identifier (such as `User:1`).
+A resource (in terms of the reference implementation) is described by a root query field schema coordinate (such as `Query.viewer` or `Query.users`), , a root query field with id argument (`Query.user(id:"1")`) or a resource identifier (such as `User:1`).
 The latter is by default composed out of the resource typename and the non nullable id field of the given GraphQL type.

 For the following type: